Eeslint

 • parserOptionslanguageOptions.parserOptions

-• overrides → separate configuration objects in the array
+• overrides → separate configuration objects in the array (each keeps its own files / ignores where present)

 Step 2: Rule Schema Updates